robert17/iotf-rtd/docs/index.rst

 About
 -------------------------------------------------------------------------------
-Welcome to the documentation/reference material for IBM's IOT Foundation service.
+Welcome to the documentation/reference material for IBM's IoT Foundation service.
 If you are looking for tutorials you can find them on DeveloperWorks_

 .. _DeveloperWorks: https://developer.ibm.com/iot/